 I have not been particularly impressed by any of the tools I have used over the years to run card sorting exercises.
 Most of them are just damn ugly, and the results are hard to understand for anybody but an experienced UX researcher.

 One tool that looks like it might fill the gap is Userdrive.
 This card sorting tool is clean, simple to use and doesn’t overwhelm you with too much data.
-That said, at the moment it only supports open card sorting and until it allows closed card sorting it still has a way to go.
+It is also being actively developed, having recently added closed and hybrid testing as well as more control over the data you gather.

 One of the biggest challenges with usability testing and user research is the recruitment of participants.
 Although some services like Usability Hub, Userzoom and Real Eye will help you recruit participants, that is no help if you do not intend to use their service.